Adan011/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+-An Adaptive website has layouts that are easier to make but are only given specific designs at certain breakpoints.
+-A Responsive website has layouts that take more time and effort but works and functions to give you a better experience across thousands of devices and screen sizes.

 2. Describe what it means to be mobile first vs desktop first.

+-Mobile first starts with designing a website for the smallest screen and then scale upwards to adapt to a desktop computer.
+-Desktop first starts with designing a website for a desktop screen and then scale it downwards to the smallest screen.
 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+-It makes the default font-size 10px so when using rems it is easy to calculate how many pixels. e.g. 1rem= 10px

 4. How would you describe preprocessing to someone new to CSS?

+-Its a robust syntax for CSS written in different language.That language is then compiled into normal CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+-My favorite so far is mixins.
+The most troublesome right now has to be escaping.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.